 21. Line 331: Did Abatzoglou and Williams even evaluate fuels?
 Similarly, I feel like most studies found a minimal to negligible influence of weather on fire severity.
 In my opinion, this is partially because it is terribly difficult to characterize weather.

 Thanks, the reviewer is right that Abatzoglou and Williams looked at fuel moisture rather than fuel loads (which we implied).
-We have/However…
+Based on this comment we decided to remove this sentence entirely.
+The point is not entirely pertinent to the results we present.

 22. Line 354: Do you mean ‘larger’ SDC values?